-- On July 17, 2019, La'Trece Bartley, Melissa Dykes's executive assistant, sent an email stating JEA would deliver hard copies of the Board package to the Board members, which deviated from JEA's established procedure of emailing meeting packages to Board members. - On July 19, 2019, Banks Willis (The Dalton Agency) sent a "communication calendar" to Gina Kyle, a JEA manager of media relations, and Sherry Hall, JEA's vice president of governmental affairs.
-The calendar shows the "board agenda& package (no powerpoints)" as "due" by July 21, 2019, while "Board decks" (presentation slides and related materials) would be provided at 9:00 a.m. on July 23, 2019 (the starting time of the Board meeting).
-The calendar also states JEA would distribute the "board materials" to City Council and the Council Auditor's Office after the Board meeting (at 1:00 p.m. on July 23, 2019). - Consistent with the communications calendar, Kerri Stewart sent an email on July 20, 2019 authorizing a 126-page Board package be posted on JEA's website.
+- On July 17, 2019, LaTrece Bartley, Melissa Dykes's executive assistant, sent an email stating JEA would deliver hardcopies of the Board package to the Board members, which deviated from JEA's established procedure of emailing meeting packages to Board members. - On July 19, 2019, Banks Willis (The Dalton Agency) sent a "communication calendar" to Gina Kyle, a JEA manager of media relations, and Sherry Hall, JEA's vice president of governmental affairs.
+The calendar shows the "board agenda& package (no powerpoints)" would be posted to the JEA website by July 21, 2019, while "decks" (i.e., presentation slides and related materials) would be released by 9:00 a.m. on July 23, 2019 (the starting time of the Board meeting). - Consistent with the communications calendar, Kerri Stewart sent an email on July 20, 2019 authorizing a 126-page Board package be posted on JEA's website.
 The package did not include the presentations or resolutions regarding Scenario 2 (traditional response) or Scenario 3 (nontraditional response). - On July 21, 2019, Jeff Rodda, a public accounts auditor with the Council Auditor, sent Madricka Jones, executive assistant to Aaron Zahn, an email asking, "Could you please send me the complete board package . . .?
 The scenarios and the resolutions are not posted online" (emphasis added).